New England’s longest-lasting growth run continues and 2019 will be a year of uncertainty. What are the disruptor’s this year?

 In all, 2019 will be the year to watch disruptors, re-evaluate risk and adjust.

-Laureen Poulakis is a principal with Brennan Consulting, Inc., Burlington, Mass.
+Laureen Poulakis is a president with Brennan Consulting, Inc., Burlington, Mass.

 Sources: ULI, PwC, Savilles, NEPPC, CBRE, Pinnacle, FMI, Globe, Chartwell.